 Given the informal nature of this effort, expectations were minimal.
 Yet, the floodgate of memories opened.
 The submissions that follow provide a poignant glimpse into life in Margaret Place.

 No doubt, current residents of our "jewel box" district continue to enjoy making memories!

 Margaret Place back in the late 1960's and throughout the 1970's was fortunate enough to have its own NFL team affectionately known as the Neighborhood Football League.
 The league was comprised of several robust teens and perhaps, in retrospect, braver pre-teens.
-Select members included local luminaries the likes of Robert Tete and brother Greg Tete (Wilson Ave.), Jimmy Gayle and Lee Leibendorfer (Grove St), Douglas Shearman, Christopher Baggett, and myself (Pithon St.....pictured to the right), Brian Reddin and brother Patrick Reddin (Park Ave.).
+Select members included local luminaries the likes of Robert Tete and brother Greg Tete (Wilson Ave.), Jimmy Gayle and Lee Leibendorfer (Grove St), Douglas Shearman, Christopher Baggett, Brian Reddin and brother Patrick Reddin (Park Ave.) and myself.

 Occasionally, other laddos would appear from other areas of the city and would be divided accordingly, usually by age and skill level.
 Wells Watson was one known to show (Shell Beach Dr) to lend skills at QB.